-Investing activities for the remainder of 2006 are anticipated to include costs related to the construction of vessels under our current newbuild and conversion programs, the acquisition and retrofit of additional vessels, and other capital expenditures, including discretionary vessel modifications and corporate projects.
+Investing activities for the remainder of 2006 are anticipated to include costs related to the construction of vessels under our current newbuild and conversion programs, the acquisition and retrofit of additional vessels, additional newbuild programs and other capital expenditures, including discretionary vessel modifications and corporate projects.
 See "Contractual Obligations" for a brief overview of anticipated vessel construction commitments in 2006.
-Construction costs related to the fourth OSV newbuild program and the second TTB newbuild program will be funded, in part, with a portion of the proceeds from our October 2005 common stock offering and concurrent senior note offering and projected cash flows from operations.
+Construction costs related to Phase 2 of the fourth OSV newbuild program and the second TTB newbuild program will be funded, in part, with cash on hand, including a portion of the proceeds from our October 2005 common stock offering and concurrent senior note offering and projected cash flows from operations.
 All of the above historical and budgeted capital expenditure project budget amounts for our active and pending newbuild and conversion programs represent estimated cash outlays and do not include any allocation of capitalized construction period interest.

 Financing Activities.
-Net cash provided by financing activities was \$0.1 million for the three months ended March 31, 2006, which resulted from cash proceeds generated from stock option exercises.
-Net cash used by financing activities was \$6.1 million for the three months ended March 31, 2005, which primarily relates to the January 2005 redemption of our non-tendered 10.625% senior notes.
+Net cash provided by financing activities was \$1.0 million for the six months ended June 30, 2006, which resulted from cash proceeds generated from stock option exercises.
+Net cash used by financing activities was \$0.9 million for the six months ended June 30, 2005, which was primarily the result of the redemption of the \$15.5 million non-tendered 10.625% senior notes in January 2005 and the borrowing of \$16.0 million under the revolving credit facility during 2005.